Emanuel Lasker: Early years 1868–1894

 Emanuel Lasker was born on December 24, 1868, at Berlinchen in Neumark (now Barlinek in Poland), the son of a Jewish cantor.
 At the age of eleven he was sent to study mathematics in Berlin, where he lived with his brother Berthold, eight years his senior, who taught him how to play chess.
 Berthold was among the world's top ten players in the early 1890s.
-To supplement their income, Emanuel Lasker played chess and card games for small stakes, especially at the Café Kaiserhof.
+To supplement their income, Emanuel played chess and card games for small stakes, especially at the Café Kaiserhof.

 Lasker won the Café Kaiserhof's annual Winter tournament 1888/89 and the Hauptturnier A ("second division" tournament) at the sixth DSB Congress (German Chess Federation's congress), held in Breslau.
 Winning the Hauptturnier earned Lasker the title of "master".
 The candidates were divided into two groups of ten.
 The top four in each group competed in a final.
 Lasker won his section, with 2½ points more than his nearest rival.
 However, scores were reset to 0 for the final.
 With two rounds to go, Lasker trailed the leader, Viennese amateur von Feierfeil, by 1½ points.
 Lasker won both of his final games, while von Feierfeil lost in the penultimate round (being mated in 121 moves after the position was reconstructed incorrectly following an adjournment) and drew in the last round.
 The two players were now tied.
 Lasker won a playoff and garnered the master title.
 This enabled him to play in master-level tournaments and thus launched his chess career.

 Lasker finished second in an international tournament at Amsterdam, ahead of Mason and Gunsberg.
 In spring 1892, he won two tournaments in London, the second and stronger of these without losing a game.
 At New York City in 1893, he won all thirteen games, one of the few times in chess history that a player has achieved a perfect score in a significant tournament.